DNSimple and ClickFunnels

 Table of Contents

 Welcome to DNSimple!
-We’re here to make your transition from ClickFunnels as easy as possible – after all, Simple is in our name.
+We’re here to make your transition from ClickFunnels as easy as possible.

-Step 1: Setting up a DNSimple account and trial
+Step 1: Setting up your DNSimple account and free trial

 1. Go to DNSimple.com.
 In the upper-right corner of the screen, click .

-2. Choose a plan that fits your needs.
+4. Choose the plan that fits your needs.

 Step 2: Asking ClickFunnels to move the domain to your DNSimple account